At least 9 killed as Iran protests over woman’s death spread

 The Biden administration and European allies have been working to revive the 2015 Iran nuclear accord, in which Iran curbed its nuclear activities in exchange for sanctions relief, but the talks have been deadlocked for months.

-From New York, where Iranian President Ebrahim Raisi took the stage Wednesday at the U.N.
+From New York, where Raisi took the stage Wednesday at the U.N.
 General Assembly, CNN’s chief international anchor Christiane Amanpour said she had planned to confront Raisi about the protests in what would be his first U.S.-based interview.

 But Amanpour wrote on Twitter that Raisi was a no-show.
 An aide told her the president refused to take part unless she wore a headscarf, given the “situation in Iran.”
 The Iranian government has not commented on the incident.